vueuse/vueuse/docs/Contributing.md

 There are some notes for adding new functions

 - Before you start working, it's better to open an issue to discuss first.
-- Function names should start with `use` or `create` in lowercases.
 - The implementation should be placed under `packages/core` as a folder and exposing in `index.ts`
 - In the `core` package, try not to introduce 3-rd party dependencies as this package is aim to be as lightweight as possible.
 - If you do want to introduce 3-rd party dependencies, please contribute to add-ons.
+- You can found the function template under `packages/core/_template/`

 ## Contributing to new add-ons

-New add-ons are great welcome!
+New add-ons are greatly welcome!

 - Create a new folder under `packages/`, name it as your add-on name.
 - Add add-on details in `scripts/packages.js`
-- Create `README.md` and `readme.stories.tsx` under that folder, `package.json` will be auto generated.
+- Create `README.md` and `readme.stories.tsx` under that folder, `package.json` will be auto-generated.
 - Add functions as you would do to the core package.
 - Run `npm run update:readme` to update the docs.